sammysun0711/CGD_OpenVINO_Demo/README.md

                --data_base sop_uncropped_resnet50_SG_1536_0.1_0.5_0.1_128_data_base.pth  \
                --retrieval_num 8
 ```
 ### Run NNCF PTQ for quantization
 ```
 mkdir -p models
 python run_quantize.py
 ```
+Generated FP32 ONNX model and FP32/INT8 OpenVINO™ model will be saved in the `models` directory.
+Besides, we also store evaluation results of OpenVINO™ FP32/INT8 model as a Database in the `results` directory respectively.
+The database can be directly used for image retrieval via input query image.

 ### Verify OpenVINO FP32 Model Image Retrivial Results
 ```